-At Taylor & Scott Lawyers we can provide you with expert advice from our registered Migration Agents, on whether you can apply for a waiver of the health requirement contained in your visa application.
+At Taylor & Scott Lawyers we can provide you with expert advice from our Immigration Lawyer/Registered Migration Agents on whether you can apply for a waiver of the health requirement contained in your visa application.

 Like all countries, Australia has a duty to protect its citizens from the introduction of dangerous or infectious diseases from visitors or migrants to our country.
 In addition, because of Australia’s Medicare public health system and our pharmaceutical benefits scheme potential migrants with serious health conditions can cost the community a significant amount of money or can tie up scarce medical resources that could otherwise be accessed by Australians.

 Thus ALL non-Australians who intend to enter Australia on a visit, to work or to live must meet the migration laws as to their health.
 One aspect of this is that in applying they are expected to answer truthfully questions about their health and provide details of a range of diseases or health conditions, as well as advising what they will be doing while here that may be out of the ordinary.
 For many TEMPORARY visitors for short periods that is all that is required, but depending on their nationality or whether they are intending to engage in study, work in health care or education etc they may be required to have medical tests that might include a chest X-ray, an HIV blood test and a general physical examination or all three medical tests.
 The main issue here is protecting Australians from exposure to tuberculosis or other serious diseases which may be a danger to the community.